 Please direct any inquiries on the test to email@example.com.
 Alternatively, you may use the chat bubble in the bottom right hand corner of your screen on the takecasper.com website.

 CASPer test results are valid for one year.
 Applicants who have already taken the test in previous years will therefore be expected to re-take it.

 All official transcripts must be sent to UBC Enrolment Services, postmarked by January 30, 2017.
 There are no exceptions.
 All applicants are strongly encouraged to submit their official transcripts as soon as possible prior to this deadline to facilitate early processing of applications.

 An official transcript is one bearing an official seal and/or signature of the issuing institution sent directly from that institution to UBC Enrolment Services.
 Photocopies and legally certified (notarized) copies are not acceptable.

 Official transcripts must be sent to the following address: UBC Enrolment Services, 2016–1874 East Mall, Vancouver, BC Canada V6T 1Z1.

 Current and former UBC-Vancouver or UBC-Okanagan students are not required to submit UBC transcripts.
 They must submit official transcripts from any other post-secondary institution they may have attended.

 Since the number of qualified applicants normally considerably exceeds the number of places available, fulfillment of the minimum requirements does not guarantee admission.
 The process is competitive and the School reserves the right of selection of all students for admission and readmission to the School.
-While we consider all applicants in the final post-interview selection process, Canadian citizens and permanent residents will be given preference.
+While we consider all applicants who complete the application process, Canadian citizens and permanent residents will be given preference.